| Competition

 risk becoming instruments of protectionism rather than a guardian

+of open and efficient markets.
 3.3 Any WTO competition agreement, if one does come about, should

 include an appropriately tailored prohibition on de jure nationality-based